Last updated on April 17, 2022

 Whenever I talk about blog comments, I repeatedly say one thing that I would like to point out in this answer too!

-No doubt the power of blog comments are not explainable by words, you need to get into it and experience it!
+No doubt the power of blog comments is not explainable by words, you need to get into it and experience it!
 It surely does a lot in relation to your blogging success.

 “Yes, Comments can play a vital role in various aspects of blogging!
 Concentrate on and drop valuable and interactive and constructive comments to the fellow blogger’s pages, I am sure this tactic will help to get more reader engagement.”Comments can play a vital role in blogging!
 So drop valuable, interactive and constructive comments Click To Tweet

-Of course, I found many people just drop one line or one-word comments just to get backlinks to their pages, this attitude will not help any longer, such comments can easily be recognized by others and eventually, that goes to the drain!
+Of course, I found many people just drop one line or one-word comments just to get backlinks to their pages, this attitude will not help any longer, such comments can easily be recognized by others, and eventually, that goes down the drain!